 Q&A: What Cohen's plea and Manafort's verdict mean for Trump

-Tuesday was a bad day in court for former associates of President Donald Trump, and it could foreshadow hard days ahead for the president.
+A bad day in court for former associates of President Donald Trump could foreshadow hard days ahead for the president.

 In a New York courtroom, Trump's former personal lawyer and "fixer," Michael Cohen, pleaded guilty to campaign-finance violations.
 Cohen said Trump directed him to arrange the payment of hush money to two women who claimed they had affairs with Trump, porn star Stormy Daniels and former Playboy model Karen McDougal, acknowledging the payments were made to influence the election.